Teach-in: Modern events

+An audience listening to a talk by N. D. B. Connolly during a history teach-in on the U.S. National Mall in 2025.

 In the 1990s activists began a new series of teach-ins focused on the corporatization of education and on corporate power generally.
 These began under the name of the 'National Teach-Ins on Corporations, Education, and Democracy' in 1996 and continued on as the 'Democracy Teach-Ins' (DTIs) of 1998, 1999, 2001, and 2002.
 Leading activist and intellectual figures of the 1990s, including Cornel West, Medea Benjamin, Richard Grossman, Naomi Klein, and Vandana Shiva spoke at the Democracy Teach-Ins, which were coordinated in their first years by Ben Manski.
 The Democracy Teach-ins were coordinated on hundreds of campuses at once, and were intended to build campus-based networks of pro-democracy activists.
 The 1999 Democracy Teach-Ins, in particular, played a role in mobilizing students for the 1999 Seattle WTO protests; the 2002 teach-ins played a similar role in preparing for the 2003 national Books Not Bombs student strike.
 After 1998, the DTIs became a project of the campus syndicalist movement 180/Movement for Democracy and Education.

 Teach-ins have more recently been used by environmental educators.
 The ‘2010 Imperative: A Global Emergency Teach-in’ was held on February 20, 2007, at the New York Academy of Science and organized by Architecture 2030, led by architect Edward Mazria and viewable online through a webcast.

 The teach-in model was also used by a ‘Focus the Nation’ event January 31, 2008, to raise awareness about climate change.
 A 'National Teach-in' was held in February 2009, also addressing global climate change.

 In 2011, Occupy Wall Street movement began using teach-ins to educate people about the inherent problems of capitalism.

 In 2015 and 2016, Black Lives Matter teach-ins were held across the United States, including in Ithaca, New York; the Pratt Institute; Framingham State University; and Greenville, South Carolina.

 In 2017 and 2018, the University of Michigan ran a number of free online "Teach-Outs" on topics such as free speech, fake news, hurricanes, and science communications.
 Some of the Teach-Outs were hosted on Coursera.

 In 2018, the University of Michigan and the University of Notre Dame partnered to offer a series of teach-ins and an online "Teach-Out" on Puerto Rico's hurricane recovery efforts.

 In 2018, Stanford University held a teach-in for gun-violence in schools.

 In 2018, students, faculty, and alumni at Edinburgh University held teach-ins on a range of issues while occupying the George Square lecture theatre in support of the University College Union strikes.

 In 2020, students and faculty at Haverford College held teach-ins on racial justice and other related issues during a strike against the college for its refusal to meet the demands proposed by Black and other POC students.